 “I’m not going to be alone.
 Carter’s going with me.”
-She picked up her purse from the reception room table.
+She picked up her purse.
 “The car won’t hold your couch anyway.
-And no we are not renting a van to take the couch.
+And no, we are not renting a van to take the couch.
 We’re leaving as soon as Carter gets back.”
 She checked her watch and thought, Where the hell is he?
 He was the one who wanted to sell the damn place.

 Take one of the bolsters.
 I can hang on to that.